 Business Class Cabin & Seat

 Etihad’s 787-900 Dreamliner features Business Studio seats.
 These seating booths offer a fully flat bed of up to 204cm, complete with the Etihad turndown service (including a mattress, cotton pajamas, and slippers).
 Each seat has aisle access, and there are plenty of useful surfaces & tables, storage, plus a footrest.
 Four lighting choices create the perfect mood in your Business Studio, ranging from dimmable reading and table lights through to pretty mood lighting.

 Each Pearl Business Class Seat has an 18.5-inch LCD screen with the usual films, TV shows, TV channels, audio programs, and CD.
 In-flight telephone and Wi-Fi are also available on newer planes.

 What are the best seats on Etihad’s B787-9 Dreamliner?

 See Etihad seat map.
-I prefer the A & K window seats which face forward and, of course, have aisle access.
+We prefer the A & K window seats which face forward and, of course, have aisle access.
 I would not choose seats 5 C & H, which are facing backward and are the seats that are closest to the toilet doors for passing traffic.

 Before takeoff, an amenity kit was offered to all Business Class passengers.
 The Etihad amenity kit features in my top 10 airline amenity kits.
 It comes in a small bag and contained a range of skin products, including hand lotion and lip balm, as well as the usual essentials (eyeshades, earplugs, dental kit, etc).